 Subglottic stenosis is the condition that results when the larynx (voice box) becomes too narrow in a certain spot called the cricoid cartilage.

-At Children’s Hospital Boston, the Center for Aero-Digestive Disorders (CADD) provides care and state-of-the-art medical and surgical treatment to children with complex problems involving the airway, pulmonary and upper digestive tract.
+At Boston Children’s Hospital, the Aerodigestive Center provides care and state-of-the-art medical and surgical treatment to children with complex problems involving the airway, pulmonary and upper digestive tract.
 The center is staffed by a multidisciplinary team of specialists from various fields who provide comprehensive assessment, treatment and follow-up.